 THINK OF THIS AS just another date night and we are the third wheel.
 We spend an hour or two together hanging out exploring an awesome location.
 We promise good conversation and lots of laughs.
 We are always happy to meet up for coffee or cocktails prior to the session if you think it will help calm your nerves or you want a little buffer before you find yourself in front of the camera.
 We are so excited to capture the only time in your life when you get to be each other’s fiancés.

-WE’RE NATURAL LIGHT SPECIALISTS BECAUSE WE BELIEVE THAT NATURAL light, from the sun and its reflections, creates photographs that feel fresh, timeless and true to real life.
-We begin all engagement sessions two hours before the scheduled sunset during “the golden hour,” when the light is the dreamiest.
+WE’RE NATURAL LIGHT SPECIALISTS BECAUSE WE BELIEVE that natural light, from the sun and its reflections, creates photographs that feel fresh, timeless and true to real life.
+We begin all engagement sessions two hours before the scheduled sunset and during “the golden hour,” when the light is the dreamiest.
 We can do this calculation for you once we nail down a date but you can also use a sunset calculator online to determine the scheduled sunset for the date and location you’d like to do your session.
-Then, just subtract two hours to figure out your start time.
 Remember, the sun sets much earlier during the colder months of the year and much later during the warmer months, so make sure to factor that in when choosing your engagement session date, especially if you’re taking time off work or have evening plans afterward.